kmfischer3/engineering-expo/README.md

-# Engineering_Career_Fair
+# Engineering EXPO App
-A web application to help UW-Madison students connect with employers at the Fall 2016/Winter 2017 ECS Career Fairs.
+A web application to help campus visitors navigate the Engineering EXPO at UW-Madison.